The 3F. The revolutionary scan system by Hasselblad.

 By Roberto Bigano

-In 2000 Imacon, now Hasselblad, created a new proprietary format for the Flextight scanners, the Flexible File Format or fff.
-3F has determined the biggest revolution in the field of original analog scanning since the introduction of the drum scanner.
+In 2000 Imacon, now Hasselblad created a new proprietary format for the Flextight scanners, the Flexible File Format or fff.
+3F, as we’ll call it, has determined the biggest revolution in the field of film scanning since the introduction of the drum scanner.

-A 3F allows one to obtain a file similar to a raw file from analog original.
-This has changed my professional life, and more importantly my archive, and in this article I would like to tell you why.
+A 3F allows one to obtain a file similar to a raw file from an analog original.
+The 3F has changed my professional life, and more importantly my archive, and in this article, I would like to tell you why.

 A 3F is Not a Scan.
 It’s a Raw File.
 Totally Reversible

-3F files are based on a concept both basic and revolutionary.
+The 3F file is based on a concept both basic and revolutionary.
 The scanner’s software acquires all the information contained in the original without any intervention by the operator.
-The resulting file is a peculiar 16bit, flat, tiff file without any usharp mask and not inverted.
+The resulting file is a peculiar 16bit, tiff file without any unsharp mask and not inverted.
 The 3F from a negative remains a negative.

-Reversibility is the essence of the FlexColor System, allowing you to revert to your original 3F scan to make necessary changes in new tiff outputs, while retaining the 3F digital negative’s retouching and any of the previous setting you wish to keep.
+Reversibility is the essence of the FlexColor System, allowing you to go back to your original 3F scan to make necessary changes in new tiff outputs while retaining the 3F digital negative’s settings and any of the previous settings you wish to keep.

-This is made possible by the unique Hasselblad 3F file format which retains the reversible settings in its meta data.
+This is made possible by the unique Hasselblad 3F file format which embeds your settings in its metadata.

-With the FlexColor software system you are able to make your new .tiff outputs independent of the availability of the scanner.
+With the FlexColor software system, you can make your new tiff outputs independent of the availability of the scanner.

 Working with Flexcolor

-With this tutorial I would like to explain some peculiar attributes of the system that, in my opinion, make it far superior to other systems.
+With this tutorial, I would like to explain some particular attributes of the system that, in my opinion, make it far superior to other systems.

-First of all forget all you know on scanners and scanning.
-Beside the quality that can be tested later, thanks to Flexcolor it is possible to become active users instead of passive.
+First of all, forget all you know about scanners and scanning.
+Besides the quality that can be tested later, thanks to Flexcolor it is possible to become active users instead of passive.

-Flexcolor allows photographers to take back an important phase of the image’s production flow that, until not too long ago, required involvement of external pros, whom often were not synchronized with the photographers’ work.
-The only alternative used to be the use of recreational scanners often defined professionals but that also had important limits.
+Flexcolor allows photographers to take back an essential phase of the image’s production flow that, until not too long ago, required the involvement of external pros, who often were not synchronized with the photographers’ work.
+The only alternative used to be recreational scanners often defined professionals, but that also had significant limits.

-Personally, before Hasselblad Flextight scanners I used to use drum scanners with its many limits.
+Before Hasselblad Flextight scanners, I used drum scanners with many limits.

-In the last few years, I have replaced with 3F scannings the entirety of my old archive, greatly increasing the operational flexibility and the qualitity standard.
+In the last few years, I have replaced with 3F scannings the entirety of my old archive, significantly increasing the operational flexibility and the quality standard.

 Retouching the 3F originals

-This means that the file master will be forever clean and retouched by eventual scratches or developing spots and ready for any necessity.
-It also allows to archive a copy of the digital files separately.
-I believe any photigrapher fears that a fire, a flood, a theft or an act of vandalism could destroy an archive and an entire life worth of work.
-I personally feel more secure now that I have a digital copy of my originals, especially because I keep a second copy in a separate place.
+You can also archive a copy of the cleaned master file.
+I believe any photographer fears that a fire, a flood, a theft, or an act of vandalism could destroy an archive and an entire life worth of work.
+I feel more secure now that I have a second master copy in a separate place.

-The second great advantage of this system is that, with Flexcolor, you can have a digital file without the defects of grain and noise, and with almost no loss of detail.
-Finally, before the tiff producing scan, the system allows you to visualize in actual pixels, a real-pixel file exactly like one in Photoshop.
-This is a great advantage because it allows you to control every last detail; for example, when applying a contrast mask at 150, one can immediately see what it will look like.
+Second, in the Flexcolor window, you can visualize the file in actual pixels, precisely like Photoshop.
+This is a great advantage because it allows you to control every last detail; for example, when applying a contrast mask at 150, what you see is what you get.

-Here below you can watch and inspect the original .fff raw files as they come out of the scanner and the same files saved in tif.
-Viewing the files in hi res you will be able to appreciate their quality.
+Below, you can inspect the original .fff raw files as they come out of the scanner and the same saved in tiff format.
+Viewing the files in hi-res, you will appreciate their quality.
 You can notice that the 3F file coming from a negative is still a negative, not a positive, and in its negative form, retains the full, rich, tonal range of the original.
-The file from transparency seems to be poor, but it’s a file of the greatest quality that has retained all the information in the original.
+The file from transparency seems to be poor, but it’s a file of the most excellent quality that has retained all the information in the original.

-All our customers and subscribers can also download the Flexcolor package, together with the software to modify and export them in tif
+Download these files in the Flexcolor package, together with the software, to modify and export them as a tiff.

 3F raw scan file from b&w 35mm negative